- Location

 The College has employer links with a variety of organisations.
 As part of your course, you may go on a trip to visit an organisation and/or guest speakers may be brought in.

-Some of our employer links include: Sky, Bridge to Business, Coca-Cola, Police Scotland, Glengoyne Distillery, Made Brave, Royal Bank of Scotland, Anderson Strathern, Spectre and Mercer.
+Some of our employer links include: Bridge to Business, Police Scotland, Made Brave, Royal Bank of Scotland.

 Jobs and further study